SMED (Single Minute Exchange of Dies)

 Why SMED is necessary

-Because the changeover time for certain equipment can take many hours or even days, an attempt is made to maximise the output of these machines.
+Because the changeover time for certain equipment can take many hours or even days, an attempt is made to maximise the output of these machines in terms of active productive time.
 This way, the biggest possible batch is used to make the process more economical.
 Efficiencies only become clear when the process has to be changed.

 2 types of elements